blawson69/DoorMaster/README.md

 # DoorMaster

+> **New in 4.5:** Added a case sensitivity toggle to the passphrases for [keyed doors](#keyed-doors), and enabled the ping function for Open and Closed tokens.

 This [Roll20](http://roll20.net/) script provides a robust system of door creation and management.
 It allows players to interact with doors, attempt to pick locks, or try to break through doors.
-GMs can create hidden doors that can be revealed to players at any time, provide any number of paths to serve as Dynamic Lighting lines, include switches for alternative door control, and add a token to visually illustrate a broken door.
-You have the option to lock all related tokens to prevent them from accidentally being moved.
+GMs can create hidden doors that can be revealed to players at any time, make trapped doors with a variety of triggers, use various puzzle-type methods for unlocking doors, provide any number of paths to serve as Dynamic Lighting lines, include switches for alternative door control, and add a token to visually illustrate a broken door.
+All related tokens can be locked to prevent them from accidentally being moved by players.

 DoorMaster is for use with the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped) and the D&D 5th Edition OGL Sheet.